DevMinimah/Cybersecurity-Master-Journey/Certifications/Google-Cybersecurity/Course-04/practical-05.md

 ---

 ## Executive Summary
 In cybersecurity investigations, a disorganized file system can lead to lost evidence, failed audits, and unnecessary operational delays.
-This exercise focused on my hands-on practice with Linux file lifecycle management—creating, moving, removing, and editing files directly from the command line.
+This exercise focused on my hands-on practice with Linux file lifecycle management creating, moving, removing, and editing files directly from the command line.
 By structuring my workspace, removing stale data, and maintaining accurate documentation through the nano text editor, I built the proficiency needed to keep investigation directories clean, maintain clear audit trails, and operate efficiently without a graphical interface.

 ---